 • When repayment plans and modifications are offered, they are generally designed to produce a payment and loan structure that is affordable for consumers.

-• Modifications for consumers with hardships provide a meaningful payment reduction.
+• Modifications for consumers with hardships provide a meaningful reduction in the overall monthly payment.

-• Loss mitigation options are flexible enough to assist special populations (e.g., pre-crisis subprime loans) or unique circumstances (e.g., disasters).
+• Loss mitigation options are flexible enough to assist all types of loans (e.g., pre-crisis subprime loans) or unique circumstances (e.g., disasters).

-• Consumers are not required to pay upfront costs or fees to obtain a loss mitigation option from their servicer.
+• Consumers are not required to pay upfront costs or fees to obtain loss mitigation options including loan modifications.

 Sustainability of Loan Modifications

-• The loss mitigation option offered is designed to resolve the delinquency.
+• The loss mitigation options offered are designed to resolve the delinquency.

 • When modification options are used, they are designed to provide affordability throughout the remaining or extended loan term.

-• Where trial modifications are used, successful trials are converted to permanent modifications timely and efficiently.
+• Where trial loan modifications are used, successful trial modifications are converted to permanent modifications in a timely manner.

-• Loss mitigation options are defined and made available for consumers who decline a loan modification offer.
+• Loss mitigation options including short sale and deed in lieu of foreclosure are defined and made available for consumers who decline a loan modification offer.

-• Loss mitigation options are available for borrowers who re-default.
+• Loss mitigation options are available for borrowers who re-default on a home loan.

 • Loss mitigation outcomes are monitored by servicers and investors to determine their impact on re-default rates, and program terms are adjusted to achieve effective outcomes and respond to economic conditions.